dark-yx/agriconnect/README.md

 ## Why AgriConnect is a Winning Hackathon Entry
 - **Ambitious Scope:** Tackles real, global problems in agriculture with a holistic, multi-agent approach.
 - **Technical Excellence:** Leverages the full power of Bolt.new, LangGraph, Supabase, Algorand, and modern AI/ML.
+- **LLM Flexibility:** Supports OpenAI, Gemini, Anthropic, and future models, with dynamic switching for cost and performance.
+- **Voice AI Innovation:** ElevenLabs integration for accessibility and next-gen user experience.
 - **Scalability & Sustainability:** Cloud-native, modular, and ready for global expansion.
 - **User-Centric:** Intuitive, chat-based UI and personalized tools for every user type.
 - **Trust & Transparency:** Blockchain traceability, reputation systems, and real-time data validation.